patricekaratchentzeff/Scribus/README.md

    - know normaly what they do!
    -  !!!
 English quotes “ ” should not normaly use

+ The script is full documented inside and is surely a good basement for general typo script for other languages.
+The part of French spec is isolated and it is easy to propose other rules for other languages.

 # Pour les utilisateurs francophones